James Longstreet: July 1–2

 Hood opposed an attack on the Union left, arguing that the Union position was too strong, and proposed that his troops be moved to the right near Big Round Top and hit the Union in the rear.
 Longstreet insisted that Lee had rejected this plan and ordered him to make the assault against the front of the enemy lines.
 Once the assault began at around 4 pm, Longstreet pressed McLaws and Hood strongly against heavy Union resistance.
 Longstreet personally led the attack on horseback.
 Union Major General Daniel Sickles, commanding the III Corps, had, contrary to Meade's orders, marched his men to the Peach Orchard, an exposed position well in front of the main Union lines.
 R.H.
 Anderson's division of Hill's corps, alongside McLaws' division and part of the division of Hood, launched a ferocious assault against Sickles with heavy artillery support which, after extremely intense fighting, pushed his corps back to the main Union lines.
 The Confederates were eventually repulsed after encountering fierce resistance from Union reinforcements.
 General Hood was wounded and replaced in command of his division by Law.
 Brigade commanders Barksdale and Paul Jones Semmes, both under McLaws, were mortally wounded.
 Law's brigade attempted to carry Little Round Top, a hill on the far left of the Union lines.
 The hill had originally been without troops before Union Brigadier General Gouverneur K. Warren, Chief of Engineers, taking advantage of the Confederate delay, sent soldiers from the V Corps to fortify it.
-Confederate troops took the part of the hill known as Devil's Den, but were unable to drive off Union forces situated at the top of the hill.
+Confederate troops took the part of the hill known as Devil's Den, but were unable to drive off Union forces at the top of the hill.
 The attacks had failed, and Longstreet's corps suffered more than 4,000 casualties.
-Contributing to Longstreet's failure was the fact that his attacks did not occur simultaneously with those of A.P.
+Contributing to Longstreet's failure was that his attacks did not occur simultaneously with those of A.P.
 Hill and Ewell.
-Large portions of Hill's and Ewell's corps, including soldiers who had seen significant action the day before, were unengaged, and Meade was able to shift Thomas H. Ruger's division from Ewell's front in order to oppose Longstreet.
+Large portions of Hill's and Ewell's corps, including soldiers who had seen significant action the day before, were unengaged, and Meade was able to shift Thomas H. Ruger's division from Ewell's front to oppose Longstreet.